vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/DSIRPARM LSTCLN LIST CLINICS.md

  property | value
 --- | ---
- label | DSIRPARM LSTCLN LIST CLINICS tag | LSTCLN routine | [DSIRPARM](http://code.osehra.org/dox/Routine_DSIRPARM_source.html)
+ label | {::nomarkdown}DSIRPARM LSTCLN LIST CLINICS{:/}
+ tag | {::nomarkdown}LSTCLN{:/}
+ routine | [DSIRPARM](http://code.osehra.org/dox/Routine_DSIRPARM_source.html)
- return value type | GLOBAL ARRAY description | This RPC will return a list of all the clinics that the ROI department has flagged as sensitive for their disclosure purposes.
+ return value type | {::nomarkdown}GLOBAL ARRAY{:/}
+ description | {::nomarkdown}This RPC will return a list of all the clinics that the ROI department has flagged as sensitive for their disclosure purposes.{:/}

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am